redtexts/texts/wildcat_1980s_capitalism_destruction.md

 This pamphlet has been produced as a **first draft** to give brief introduction to the ideas of the **Wildcat** group.
 We are producing it not as some definitive statement revolutionary theory, but rather as a tool for dialogue.
-As our discussion and activity develop, many our ideas will be modified, become more detailed and more clearly related to what's happening in the class struggle.
+As our discussion and activity develop, many of our ideas will be modified, become more detailed and more clearly related to what's happening in the class struggle.